WallarooLabs/wally/README.md

 - Python 3

 We are planning on adding Python 3 support when there is enough demand.
-If you are interested in writing Wallaroo applications using Python 3, please get in touch.
+If you are interested in writing Wallaroo applications using Python 3, please [get in touch][contact us email].

 - C++

 C++ was our first non-Pony API.
 Since that time we have learned a lot about writing Wallaroo language bindings.
 We plan on revisiting the C++ API in the future to improve its ergonomics.
 New functionality added to Wallaroo is not currently being implemented in the C++ API.
-If you are interested in using Wallaroo with C++, you should contact us.
+If you are interested in using Wallaroo with C++, you should [contact us][contact us email].
 We're happy to work with you.

 - Go